stereobooster/react-ideal-image/introduction.md

 What is missing:

-* tests
+- tests
-* proper handling of properties update
+- proper handling of properties update
-* there seems a bug with setTimeout when the browser window is inactive
+- there seems a bug with setTimeout when the browser window is inactive
-* code doesn't take into account change of the screen size because of the device rotation
+- the code doesn't take into account change of the screen size because of the device rotation